 RS: So wet on the corpse.
-The boy, so we know it
+The boy, so we knew/know it

 FS: so I wasn’t surprised that the glass wa[s broken but I was] surprised that [the window was open].

-When JB mentioned the glass was broken he stated the body was wet.
-When he mentioned the window was open, he mentioned what could be ‘the boy’.
+When JB mentioned the glass was broken he seems to state the body may get wet.
+When he mentioned the window was open, he stated what can be heard as ‘the boy’.